fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 ### 16. Expanding to more users
 Once you have tested Jitsi-Meet, you will likely want to set up a larger instance for use with more participants.
 Go back to step 5 and select a more powerful instance.
 Pricing is here - https://aws.amazon.com/ec2/pricing/on-demand/.
 What is important for Jitsi is network bandwidth and to a lessor extent memory.
 CPU is not very important and disk storage needed is minimal (4 GB) if you do not set up to record meetings (which is not provided for in these instructions).
 A good choice might be T3.large at about $0.10 an hour which should be fine for a dozen or so participants.
 You can see how much of the instance memory, CPU, etc.. is being used by selecting the instance on the **EC2 Instance** screen and selecting the **Monitor** tab at the bottom of the page.

-When launching a new instance, you can use the security group and key pair you have already set up, reallocate your Elastic IP and skip setting the domain name (step 9) as you are using the same Elastic IP for your new instance.
-There is no additional cost for launching an instance, but you will need to pay for more disk space if you use more than 30 GB a month, so terminate instances (they are deleted) you will never use and if you create more than about six instances, you will start incurring disk usage cost.

 Leaving your instance running can get expensive, but if you turn them on when you need it, and off when you are done, the cost is very modest.
 Amazon AWS does have a scheduler ($5.00 a month) which you may want to look into if you want to automate turning the instance on and off.

-## Troubleshooting server configurations

-If something went wrong after you started setting up your server the easiest thing to do is to delete this instance and start up a new one.
-You won't have to re-register a domain name or pay extra fees - EC2 instances are designed to be easily disposable.

 ### Setting up a new instance

 Start back at step 5 and follow the guide again with these modifications:
-- For step 6, choose "Select an existing security group" and select the one you already set up:
+- For step 6, choose "Select an existing security group" and select the one you already set up (_If you couldn't connect to your instance via SSH, create a new security group instead.
+You may have messed the first one up!_):
 ![Selecting existing security group](./diagrams/select_existing_security_group.png)

 - If you already did step 8 and allocated an Elastic IP, skip the steps to allocate an Elastic IP.
 You still need to associate it with your new instance.